DigitalUMAG/jen-bervin/content/exhibition.md

 <hr/>

-The vitrine to the left of the microscope showcasing the Granary Books special edition of *7S* or *Silk Poems*, a boxed edition of 100 that elaborates upon the research and writings that informed the exhibition.
+The vitrine to the left of the microscope showcases the Granary Books special edition of *7S* or *Silk Poems*, a boxed edition of 100 that elaborates upon the research and writings that informed the exhibition.

 {{< q-figure-group grid="4" id="Granary_1,Granary_2,Granary_3" >}}

 <hr/>

-The vitrine to the right of the microscope containing reference materials developed during the artist’s research at Tufts and notes pertaining to the exhibition’s development.
+The vitrine to the right of the microscope contains reference materials developed during the artist’s research at Tufts and notes pertaining to the exhibition’s development.

 {{< q-figure-group grid="4" id="Reference_1,Reference_2,Reference_3" >}}